DIVD-NL/web-www-v2/content/newsroom/articles/how-to-secure-your-blob-storage-containers.en.md

 Microsoft Defender for Storage adds an extra layer of security intelligence by detecting unusual and potentially harmful attempts to access or exploit storage accounts.
 When anomalies in activity are detected, security alerts are triggered in Microsoft Defender for Cloud.
 These alerts are also sent via email to subscription administrators, providing details about the suspicious activity along with recommendations for investigation and remediation of potential threats.
 For more information, see [Configure Microsoft Defender for Storage](https://learn.microsoft.com/en-us/azure/storage/common/azure-defender-storage-configure).

 It can also help to employ additional layers of security such as Azure’s Advanced Threat Protection to detect anomalous access patterns.

+### Use Azure Storage Explorer to check  your security posture

+You can use [Azure Storage Explorer](https://learn.microsoft.com/en-us/azure/storage/storage-explorer/vs-azure-tools-storage-explorer-blobs) to check the security configuration of your Azure Blob Storage containers by reviewing things like access levels, permissions, and encryption.
+In Azure Storage Explorer, you can for example manage (add and remove) access policies for a blob container.
+When you create a new Blob container right now, the default setting is that every Blob container is set to "No public access".

 ## Human error remains the most likely cause of a data breach